 Tax benefits

-Some countries offer favorable tax regimes for new citizens, which can be beneficial for personal and corporate tax planning.
+Some countries offer favorable tax regimes for new citizens who move to their country, which can be beneficial for personal and corporate tax planning.

 Personal security